Eczema: Causes, Symptoms, and How It Affects the Skin

 Some people find their symptoms improve with age.

-Others continue to experience eczema into adulthood.
+Others continue to experience the condition into adulthood.

 Even when symptoms are mild or inactive, the skin may remain more sensitive than average.